 1) The employee must submit a written application on or before the 30th day before the employee intends to begin his/her leave.
 The application must state the length of the requested leave and the employee’s willingness to reimburse UT System Administration for any wages or other costs UT System Administration will incur as a result of the leave.
 UT System Administration will require reimbursement of all costs associated with legislative leave an employee is granted.

 2) UT System Administration will notify the employee in writing within thirty days after receiving the application of the actual amount of money required to offset the costs it will incur associated with the legislative leave.
 UT System Administration will require the employee to submit reimbursement before approving the leave.
 The employee must submit a sworn statement identifying the source of the money provided for reimbursement.

 The Chancellor or Department Head may award administrative leave with pay to an employee as a reward for documented outstanding performance.
 Recommendation and approval of Administrative Leave for Outstanding Performance (ALOP) is discretionary.
-The total amount awarded to an employee may not exceed thirty-two hours per fiscal year.
+The total amount awarded to an employee may not exceed thirty-two hours per fiscal year and should be proportionate to the employee’s appointment (i.e., full-time or part-time).
 ALOP must be used within the fiscal year in which it was granted with the manager’s approval.
 ALOP not used within the fiscal year will be forfeited.
 Employees may not be paid for an ALOP balance.
 ALOP cannot be used to remain on the payroll after the last day worked.

 UT System Administration may not discharge, discipline, or penalize an employee for complying with a subpoena to appear in a civil, criminal, legislative, or administrative proceeding.
 UT System Administration may use discretion in instances of unofficial testimony to decide whether such an absence is considered good cause for emergency leave.